busybox42/evilapi/docs/API_Documentation.md

   - `ptrRecord`: The PTR record associated with the IP, if available.
   - `ispInfo`: Information about the Internet Service Provider, if available.

+### 7. SSL Validation Endpoint

+#### Endpoint: `/api/validate-ssl`

+- **Purpose**: Validates SSL certificates for a given hostname or URL, providing details about the certificate's validity, issuer, valid duration, and more.
+- **Methods**: GET
+- **Query Parameters**:
+  - `hostname`: The hostname or URL for which the SSL certificate will be validated.
+- **Response**:
+  - `valid`: A boolean indicating whether the SSL certificate is valid.
+  - `details`: Detailed information about the SSL certificate, if valid.
+Includes:
+    - `subject`: Information about whom the SSL certificate is issued to.
+Contains fields like `CN` (Common Name).
+    - `issuer`: Information about the issuer of the SSL certificate.
+Fields include `C` (Country), `O` (Organization), and `CN` (Common Name).
+    - `validFrom`: The start date of the SSL certificate's validity period.
+    - `validTo`: The end date of the SSL certificate's validity period.
+    - `serialNumber`: The serial number of the SSL certificate

 ---

 ## Additional Notes